Love Child

 “My Becky is the love child.”
 She said.

-I almost fell over and joined Mom on the hospital emergency bed hearing her describe me as a love child, and not a mistake.
+A warmth spread through me so fast that I almost fainted and joined Mom on the hospital emergency bed hearing her describe me as a love child, and not a mistake.

 Love child?